 Having transformed from a victim of her illness to a champion of recovery, she dedicates her life to helping other individuals with mental health diagnoses find treatment, recovery, and peace, as well as change the world’s view of mental health.
 She also believes that humor is a powerful tool for social change, thus she incorporates it in her life and public speaking.
 Her goal to is to end the stigma of mental health and her signature phrase is, “STIGMA SMASH!”

-For my efforts, I won the Mental Health Association Hope & Courage Award, the National Alliance on Mental Illness Next Step Award, and many other accolades.
-I have served in the mental health field for 5 years as an advocate, educator, speaker, peer mentor, case manager, supervisor, Mental Health Services Act Steering Committee member, and Dayle McIntosh board member.
-I am currently a graduate student at California State University, Long Beach in the Master’s of Social Work program, and received a B.S. in Chemistry from Harvey Mudd College.
-I also believe that humor is a powerful tool for social change, thus I try to incorporate it in my life and work.
+OC Weekly featured Hufsa for her efforts.
+She won the Mental Health Association Hope & Courage Award, the National Alliance on Mental Illness Next Step Award, and many other accolades.
+She has served in the mental health field for 10 years as a public speaker, advocate, educator, direct service provider, supervisor, Mental Health Services Act Steering Committee member, Client & Family Leadership Committee, and Dayle McIntosh Center for the Disabled board member.
+She has a Master of Social Work from CSU Long Beach and received a B.S. in Chemistry from Harvey Mudd College.

 In addition, Hufsa is a rising standup comedian who has performed all over the country, including at Ice House and Flappers Clubs in LA, Laughlin Laughfest, and San Diego Comedy Festival.
 She was featured on Signature Bits on Spotify and Amazon.
 Lastly, Hufsa is working on a book about the humorous experiences of “checking off so many diversity boxes” by being a millenial Muslim woman of color living with mental illness.

 She has a wide variety of presentations and services she can provide.
 To see Hufsa’s availability, click here.